eau-claire-energy-cooperative/forecastio-lib-java/README.md

 ## Install

-To install, simply make a copy of the repository or download the .zip file.
+To install, simply clone the repository or download the source code .zip file.

 ## Usage
 To use it add the jar file to your project build path or add the classes from